 See Related: The Heart of Northern New Mexico – Red River

 Nestled in the heart of southwestern Utah’s red rock country, Zion National Park is a popular destination for hikers, photographers, and nature lovers alike.
 The park features towering sandstone cliffs, lush forests, and meandering rivers, as well as a wide variety of plant and animal life.

-Zion National Park is one of the most popular national parks in the United States, with over 4 million visitors each year.
+Zion National Park is one of the most popular national parks in the United States, with over 4 million visitors annually.
 The park is open all year round, but the best time to visit is between April and October when the weather is milder.